Beware of Freeware Shopping Carts

-For example, many freemium shopping carts are free up to some number of products or monthly transactions, but if you need more than that, you have to pay.
+For example, many freemium shopping carts are free up to a certain number of products or transactions, but if you exceed that limit, you have to pay.

 For example, a shopping cart might be free to use for normal sales, but the ability to set up recurring subscription payments might be a premium-only feature.

 Freemium Shopping Cart Hosting

 Part of the reason for this is that hosting companies have marketing agreements with the shopping cart providers.

-Typically, if the free plan is limited by things like number of transactions or number of customers, you hit the point where you need to pay for it at about the same time you start having enough revenue to make it work.
+Typically, if the free plan is limited by things like the number of transactions or number of customers, you hit the point where you need to pay for it at about the same time you start having enough revenue to make it work.

-Just be sure that you are aware of the limitations, and aware of what the cost will be when you need to surpass them.
+Just be sure that you are aware of the limitations and aware of what the cost will be when you need to surpass them.

-Free and Open Shopping Carts
+Free and Open Source Shopping Carts

 The last category of free "Free and Open Source " is free in the fullest sense of the word.
 It is free in cost, and you are free to do whatever you want with it (re-brand it, modify it, add new features).

-Free and Open Source solutions are often the most fully featured ones available, and tend to be higher quality software overall.
+Free and Open Source solutions are often the most fully featured ones available and tend to be higher quality software overall.
 (This is not absolutely true, just a general tendency.)

 This is particularly useful if you want to integrate a shopping cart with a new or existing content-based website, like a blog.

 Open Source Shopping Cart Problems

-The problem with Free and Open Source software is that there can sometimes be setup and configuration problems or development needs that you may not be prepared to handle.
+The problem with Free and Open Source software is that there can be setup and configuration problems or development needs that you may not be prepared to handle.